 I would, after leaving school, go into the family business and after 10 years or so, working as a professional musician and musical arranger I accepted a position as music director in my local Church.
 In a way, the atmosphere within this faith community was a spiritual version of my upbringing… but this time the high value was placed upon ‘waiting’ or being still in God’s presence.
 I was encouraged to spend as much time as I needed ‘in the quiet’… and so, most days, I would go for a long walk along the beach, or sit for hours upon a craggy rock near the lighthouse… knowing that my role in the community was to bring so much more than just the music to our gatherings.

-Perhaps I was spoiled by these rich experiences, for as I began to travel around the world, especially within the faith communities, I was so often made to feel like an orphan… an unwanted child in a world dominated by pen pushers, bureaucrats and business minded people.
-The artist had been, for the most part, devalued to merely creating greeting cards, writing jingles and performing uninspiring sacred music… more afraid of playing a wrong note than ministering to the souls around them.
+Perhaps I was spoiled by these rich experiences, for as I began to travel around the world, especially within the faith communities, I saw the difficulties facing most creative people… to put it harshly, they are often treated as the unwanted child in a world dominated by pen pushers, bureaucrats and business minded people.
+Unfortunately, the artist has been, for the most part, devalued to merely creating greeting cards, writing jingles and performing uninspiring sacred music… more afraid of playing a wrong note than ministering to the souls around them.